Lucas-O-S/DataLogger-V2/README.md

-# Temperature, Humidity, and Luminosity Monitoring
+# Temperature, Humidity, and Luminosity Monitoring: Termonline

 ![TermoLight Logo](./images/termolight.png)

-The project enables the monitoring of temperature, humidity, and light levels in an environment using an ESP32, MQTT communication to send real-time data, and storage of data in MongoDB and SQL.
+The project enables the monitoring of temperature, humidity, and light levels in an environment using an ESP32, MQTT communication to send real-time data, and storage of data in MongoDB.
 This repository contains the necessary code to connect to a Wi-Fi network and send data to an MQTT Broker, as well as to receive commands to turn an LED on and off when certain parameters fall outside the ideal range.
-The data is initially received by MongoDB, then sent and stored in SQL.
 It also implements a dashboard for visualizing data such as light, temperature, and humidity collected by an ESP32.
 It uses Dash to create a web interface that displays real-time graphs, with data obtained from an API and shown in line, bar, and pie charts.

 The project works with the following variables in their respective ranges and triggers: